-My new book is a memoir, A Migrant Heart, published in September 2014.
+My most recent book was a memoir, A Migrant Heart.
 Its main focus is on growing up in Ireland, settling in Montreal and the many ways in which these two homes interconnect with each other and with wider worlds known through travel; closely related to this story is an exploration of the father-son relationship and the discovery of literature and its enabling influence in a life.

 I have been writing for over thirty years in a variety of genres and have had books published in Ireland and Canada, the United States and the UK.
 My first book, Outstaring Nature’s Eye, was a study of the novels and stories of John McGahern.
-This interest in McGahern has been central and has continued up to the present.
-It has inspired many articles and reviews over these decades, culminating in a recent investigation of how he found his style and outlook in the first decade as a writer, Young John McGahern: Becoming a Novelist.
+This interest in McGahern has inspired many articles and reviews over the decades since 1993, culminating in a recent recreation of how he found his style and outlook in the first decade as a writer, Young John McGahern: Becoming a Novelist.

 My interest in Irish fiction and memoir has also led to the writing of a biography of Brian Moore, The Chameleon Novelist, and articles, conference presentations and reviews on many twentieth century Irish writers.
 Much of this work has been published in Irish Studies journals, such as Irish University Review, the Canadian Journal of Irish Studies and Irish Review, and as chapters in books.